Braves vs. Cubs Player Props Betting Odds

 Acuna Stats

-- Acuna has put up 144 hits with 27 doubles, two triples, 25 home runs and 58 walks.
-He has driven in 65 runs with 51 stolen bases.
+- Acuna has recorded 147 hits with 27 doubles, two triples, 25 home runs and 58 walks.
+He has driven in 66 runs with 52 stolen bases.

-- Acuna hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .444 with a double, a triple, a home run, four walks and four RBI.
+- Acuna will look for his fourth straight game with a hit in this contest.
+In his last five games he is batting .474 with a double, a triple, a home run, four walks and five RBI.

 Acuna Recent Games